 According to the database obtained by matching the different administrative data sources, Tuscan recipients of RDC are about 91thousand in 2019.
-Recipients who must summoned by Tuscan PES are approximately 42 thousand, among which we select those registered as unemployed at Tuscan PES before the introduction of the measure (at the end of February 2019) that we compare to PES users registered as unemployed on the same date who are "never-treated" in our observation period (from the March 2019 to December 2020)13.
+We select those who must summoned by Tuscan PES and registered as unemployed before the introduction of the measure (at the end of February 2019)

-12 The DR approach shows additional robustness against model misspecications when compared to the OR and IPW approaches.
+$^{^{12}}$ The DR approach shows additional robustness against model misspecications when compared to the OR and IPW approaches.